-- We recognise youth produced sexual imagery (known as "sharing nudes and semi nudes") as a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy). - We will follow the advice as set out in the non-statutory UK Council for Internet Safety (UKCIS), Sharing nudes and semi-nudes: advice for education settings working with children and young people - We will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of sharing nudes and semi nudes (or sexting) by implementing preventative approaches, via a range of age and ability appropriate educational methods. - We will ensure that all members of the community are aware of sources of support regarding youth produced sexual imagery. - We will respond to concerns regarding youth produced sexual imagery, regardless of whether the incident took place on/off site or using setting provided or personal equipment. - We will not: - View any images suspected of being youth produced sexual imagery, unless there is a clear need or reason to do so in order to safeguard the child or young person.
-If it is necessary to view the image(s) in order to safeguard the child or young person, the image will only be viewed by the DSL (or deputy DSL) and their justification for viewing the image will be clearly documented.- in most cases, images or videos should not be viewed - Send, share, save or make copies of content suspected to be an indecent image of a child (i.e. youth produced sexual imagery) and will not allow or request learners to do so. - If made aware of an incident involving the creation or distribution of youth produced sexual imagery, we will: - Act in accordance with our child protection policy. - Ensure the DSL (or deputy) responds in line with the UK Council for Internet Safety (UKCIS), Sharing nudes and semi-nudes: advice for education settings working with children and young people, guidance. - Store the device securely. - If an indecent image has been taken or shared on our network or devices, we will act to block access to all users and isolate the image. - Carry out a risk assessment which considers any vulnerability of learners involved; including carrying out relevant checks with other agencies.
+• We recognise youth produced sexual imagery (known as "sharing nudes and semi nudes") as a safeguarding issue; all concerns will be reported to and dealt with by the DSL (or deputy).

+- We will follow the advice as set out in the non-statutory UK Council for Internet Safety (UKCIS), Sharing nudes and semi-nudes: advice for education settings working with children and young people - We will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of sharing nudes and semi nudes (or sexting) by implementing preventative approaches, via a range of age and ability appropriate educational methods. - We will ensure that all members of the community are aware of sources of support regarding youth produced sexual imagery. - We will respond to concerns regarding youth produced sexual imagery, regardless of whether the incident took place on/off site or using setting provided or personal equipment. - We will not: - View any images suspected of being youth produced sexual imagery, unless there is a clear need or reason to do so in order to safeguard the child or young person.
+If it is necessary to view the image(s) in order to safeguard the child or young person, the image will only be viewed by the DSL (or deputy DSL) and their justification for viewing the image will be clearly documented- in most cases, images or videos should not be viewed.
+The UKCIS/DSIT guidance Sharing nudes and semi-nudes: advice for education settings working with children and young people provides information on the steps to be taken if an image does need to be viewed. - Send, share, save or make copies of content suspected to be an indecent image of a child (i.e. youth produced sexual imagery) and will not allow or request learners to do so. - If made aware of an incident involving the creation or distribution of youth produced sexual imagery, we will: - Act in accordance with our child protection policy. - Ensure the DSL (or deputy) responds in line with the UK Council for Internet Safety (UKCIS), Sharing nudes and semi-nudes: advice for education settings working with children and young people, guidance. - Store the device securely. - If an indecent image has been taken or shared on our network or devices, we will act to block access to all users and isolate the image. - Carry out a risk assessment which considers any vulnerability of learners involved, including carrying out relevant checks with other agencies. - Inform parents and carers, if appropriate, about the incident and how it is being managed. - Make a referral to Children's Social Care and/or the Police, as appropriate. - o Provide the necessary safeguards and support for learners, such as offering counselling or pastoral support.
+This will include signposting to services such as report remove and take it down

-- Inform parents and carers, if appropriate, about the incident and how it is being managed. - o Make a referral to Children's Social Care and/or the Police, as appropriate. - Provide the necessary safeguards and support for learners, such as offering counselling or pastoral support. - o Implement appropriate sanctions in accordance with our behaviour policy but taking care not to further traumatise victims where possible. - Consider the deletion of images in accordance with the UK Council for Internet Safety (UKCIS), Sharing nudes and semi-nudes: advice for education settings working with children and young people guidance. - Images will only be deleted once the DSL has confirmed that other agencies do not need to be involved; and are sure that to do so would not place a child at risk or compromise an investigation. - Review the handling of any incidents to ensure that best practice was implemented; the leadership team will also review and update any management procedures, where necessary.
+- Implement appropriate sanctions in accordance with our behaviour policy but taking care not to further traumatise victims where possible. - Consider the deletion of images in accordance with the UK Council for Internet Safety (UKCIS), Sharing nudes and semi-nudes: advice for education settings working with children and young people guidance. - Images will only be deleted once the DSL has confirmed that other agencies do not need to be involved; and are sure that to do so would not place a child at risk or compromise an investigation. - Review the handling of any incidents to ensure that best practice was implemented; the leadership team will also review and update any management procedures, where necessary.